hyeseong-dev/blog-webapp-suppa-theme/README.md

 - Uses `venv` - Python packagin tool from Python.org
 - Development,Staging and Production settings with [Django settings](https://docs.djangoproject.com/en/3.1/topics/settings/#calling-django-setup-is-required-for-standalone-django-usage)
 - MySQL8.0 database support with mysqlclinet
+- Gunicorn webserver instead of using uwsgi.much fatster, simpler and easy to us.

 ## How to install
 ```